Hair Loss & Prevention

 - Yes.
 If you use tight hair rollers, the pull on your hair can cause a type of hair loss called traction alopecia.
 If the pulling is stopped before scarring of the scalp develops, your hair will grow back normally.
-However, scarring can cause Long Lasting hair loss.
+However, scarring can cause hair loss.

 - Hot oil hair treatments or chemicals used in permanents (also called “perms”) may cause inflammation of the hair follicle, which can result in scarring and hair loss.

 Patchy hair loss: This type of hair loss can affect men, women and children.
 This is usually seen as well defined areas of hair loss.
 There are many conditions which cause this kind of hair loss, and usually you need to see a dermatologist to examine and diagnose the problem.